-- Allergic reactions (hypersensitivity).
+- Allergic reactions (hypersensitivity) for patients previously treated with factor VIII.
 These may become severe and could be life-threatening (see Serious Side Effects table). - Medicine stops working due to an immune response (antibodies) against ESPEROCT®.

-Serious side effects and what to do about them Symptom / effect Talk to you profes Stop taking drug and get immediate Only if severe In all cases medical help UNCOMMON Lack of effect: Bleeding does not stop after taking ESPEROCT® ✓ Allergic reaction: Difficulty in swallowing or breathing; shortness of breath or wheezing; chest tightness; redness and/or swelling of the lips, tongue, face or hands; rash, hives, weals or generalized itching; pale and cold skin, fast heartbeat, or dizziness (low blood pressure) √ ~
+Serious side Serious side effects and what to do about them Symptom / effect Talk to you profes Stop taking drug and get immediate Only if severe In all cases medical help UNCOMMON Lack of effect: Bleeding does not stop after taking ESPEROCT® ✓ Allergic reaction: Difficulty in swallowing or breathing; shortness of breath or wheezing; chest tightness; redness and/or swelling of the lips, tongue, face or hands; rash, hives, weals or generalized itching; pale and cold skin, fast heartbeat, or dizziness (low blood pressure) ✓ ✓